mehmetguduk/Spotify-Adblocker/README.md

 ★ **Method one** : You can [CLICK HERE](https://github.com/mehmetguduk/Spotify-Adblocker/releases/tag/Exe) for exe version of application.

-★ **Method two** : You can download all py files (MAIN.py, images.py, interface.py) in same folder and convert MAIN.py to exe with any py to exe converter.
+★ **Method two** : You can download all files (MAIN.py, images.py, interface.py, database_functions.py, spotifyadblockericon.ico) in same folder and convert MAIN.py to exe with any py to exe converter.
 Then you can run that exe to get access.

-★ **Method three** : You can download all py files (MAIN.py, images.py, interface.py) in same folder and run MAIN.py.
+★ **Method three** : You can download all files (MAIN.py, images.py, interface.py, database_functions.py, spotifyadblockericon.ico) in same folder and run MAIN.py.